leo007er1/MascOS/README.md

 ```

 ## Troubleshooting
+#### OS
+**1. Why does the text in the ** `edit` **program blink?**
+The VGA driver disables bliking to allow to use all 16 colors for background on real VGA hardware.
+Unfortunately on simulated VGA this doesn't work, and the text blinks.

 #### Compiling
 **1. losetup: Build/MascOS.flp: failed to set up loop device: Device or resource busy**
 Well if you run `lsblk` you can see your devices and where they are mounted.
 The Makefile uses /dev/loop7 to build the os, so if you see `loop7` you need to change /dev/loop7 to something like /dev/loop8 in the makefile